Porta San Pancrazio: History

 The original aspect of the gate is absolutely unknown and probably it also rose in a slightly different position.
 Some clues dating back to 16th and 17th century might lead to suppose that it had a single arch with two quadrangular towers on its sides, thus confirming the typical structure of all the restorations carried up by Emperor Honorius at the beginning of the 5th century.

-On February 537, the gate gave in to the siege of the Goths led by Vitiges.
+In February 537, it was reported that the gate was taken by the besieging Goths led by Vitiges.
+This report was later determined to be a false alarm by Belisarius.

 The whole gate was partially rebuilt in the 17th century by Mattia de Rossi, a disciple of Gian Lorenzo Bernini, during the construction of the new urban wall called Mura Gianicolensi (Janiculum walls), by orders of Pope Urban VIII.
 De Rossi simply removed the gate, but maintained the Aurelian counter-gate.
 The new walls replaced, by demolishing it, the whole stretch of Aurelian walls rising on the right side of the Tiber, as well as Porta Portese and Porta San Pancrazio, that were completely re-built (the first one became the present Porta Portese, about 400 m further north than the former position), with the Baroque architectural style typical of that age.

 The gate became later famous for the combats that took place in the area, in the period April – June 1849, between the military units of the Roman Republic, captained by Giuseppe Garibaldi, and the French troops intervened to protect the Papacy.
 On that occasion the gate was destroyed by French bombings.
 It was rebuilt to its present aspect by the architect Virginio Vespignani in 1854, on commission by Pope Pius IX, and had once again a prominent role on September 20, 1870, when it was passed through by the troops of General Nino Bixio, at the same time of the one entering Porta Pia.